 - If the value delivered is getting measured at this step, it is a key result.

-For example, ‘write blogs on relevant leading publications’ cannot be a key result because just writing of blogs does not measure value.
-It would be a key result & not task if it said ‘Receive at least 4 inbound follow links from 3 relevant publications > 10000 visitors/month’.
-Let us look at few more examples to understand this difference.
+For example, ‘write blogs on relevant leading publications’ cannot be a key result because just writing blogs does not measure value.
+It would be a key result & not a common mistake if it said ‘Receive at least 4 inbound follow links from 3 relevant publications > 10000 visitors/month’ or ‘achieve a trial ratio of .75’.
+Let us look at a few more examples to understand this difference.

-This relationship of OKR methodology and project management lets your team collaboratively discover new ways to achieve the end goals.
-Managers in your team now are not micro managing but helping individuals see the bigger picture.
+This relationship of OKR and project management lets your team collaboratively discover new ways to achieve the end goals.
+It also allows for better transparency and increased focus among team members.
+Project managers in your team now are not micro-managing but helping individuals see the bigger picture.